jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 SSH and HTTP application routers direct user traffic to login nodes, OOD instances, and the account app according to site operational goals.
 This creates a coherent user experience for HPC access that is consistent across both HTTP and SSH endpoints.
-Implementing these routers as software defined infrastructure (SDI) allows continuous development of platform features and control over the introduction of capabilities as they are deployed.
+Implementing these services as Infrastructure as Code (IaC) allows continuous development of platform features and control over the introduction of capabilities as they are deployed @Ramos2015.

 Our CICD workflows are built using GitLab CI/CD @gitlab-cicd.
 We use a dedicated GitLab repository to house the CICD pipelines, following the image factory pattern @Muse2023.